leech001/hass-mqtt-discovery/README.md

 # HASS-MQTT-DISCOVERY

-Python class library for generating and sending data to the Home Assistant via MQTT (AutoDiscovery) of data from sensors and devices
+Python class library for generating and sending data to the Home Assistant via MQTT (AutoDiscovery) of data from sensors and devices.

 ## Install
 ```Python